 (You can simply right-click on the prompt and select paste)

 Step 3: Exit the Command Prompt, reboot your PC.
 You should now see the DVD drive in Windows Explorer as well as Device Manager.

-For some users the above mentioned procedure may not work.
-If the above mentioned procedure isn’t working for you or if you are too lazy to open Command Prompt and execute the command, download and run the free utility named CD-DVD Icon Repair (click here to download).
+For some users, the procedure mentioned above may not work.
+If the procedure mentioned above isn’t working for you or if you are too lazy to open Command Prompt and execute the command, download and run the free utility named CD-DVD Icon Repair (click here to download).

 CD-DVD Icon Repair is a portable tool that helps you when Windows doesn’t recognize the CD/DVD drive.
 Even though the program was designed for Windows 7, it works perfectly fine on Windows 8.1 and Windows 10 as well.
 Launch the tool, click the Repair CD-DVD Icon button, and then restart your PC.